 New parents and baby

-There’s a new baby in the family and life it exciting!
+There’s a new baby in the family and life is exciting!
 But maybe you’re struggling a bit, or you have lots of questions.
 That’s okay – most new parents do.
-In this section we’ll give you the tools to care for your baby and care for yourself.
+In this section, we’ll give you the tools to care for your baby and care for yourself.

 - First days: you just got home with your baby.
 Now what?
 We give you information to help you in the early days.

 - Breastfeeding: getting started in the first days and weeks

 - Baby care: get the health information that will give your baby the best chance at success.